logsearch/logsearch-boshrelease/README.md

 # Logsearch

-## Not mainteined anymore
+## No longer maintained.

+All future development goes to [cloudfoundry-community/logsearch-boshrelease](https://github.com/cloudfoundry-community/logsearch-boshrelease).

-This repository is not developing.
-We will keep it for reference, but all future development goes to [cloudfoundry-community](https://github.com/cloudfoundry-community/logsearch-boshrelease).
+This repository is only for reference.

 ## License